Edwin Gariguez: Work in NASSA/Caritas Philippines

 From 2010 to 2020, Fr Gariguez was appointed as the Executive Secretary the National Secretariat for Social Action (NASSA)/Caritas Philippines of the Catholic Bishops’ Conference of the Philippines (CBCP).
 From November 2013 to 2017, he took responsibility for the over-all coordination of the Haiyan emergency response.
 NASSA/Caritas Philippines, under his leadership, had launched the most massive, far-reaching emergency, humanitarian program for the Church, with 3.2 Billion-Peso budget to sustain the rehabilitation program in 9 dioceses, for three years.

 NASSA/Caritas Philippines is a national network serving the Church in its mission to be truly a Church of the Poor, implementing concrete programs and addressing pressing issues concerning the voiceless sectors and the less-privileged.
 NASSA, since its foundation in 1966, has been committed to carry out its mandate by underpinning sustainable development and social transformation efforts through development programs and projects that are designed to benefit the disadvantaged and the oppressed.

 As development and advocacy arm of the Church, he had been involved in leading and participating in various campaigns and initiatives.
 His range of engagements include: partnership building, social movement mobilization, ecology and agrarian justice advocacy, Self-Help Approach in microfinance, promotion of indigenous peoples rights, community empowerment, integral and sustainable development, managing social development programs, change process management, media advocacy, climate justice, among others.

 Internationally, Fr Gariguez represented Asia to the Representative Council of Caritas Internationalis in Rome, while at the same time being a member of Regional Commission for Caritas Asia from 2019 to 2020.
 He also served as chair for the Regional Working Group for Institutional Development and Community Strengthening (IDCS) for Caritas Asia from 2018 to 2020.

-Locally, Fr Gariguez is a passionate advocate of social transformation, development issues and ecological movements, working in very close collaboration with the civil society organizations.
+Locally, Fr Gariguez is a passionate advocate of social transformation, development issues and ecological movements, working in close collaboration with the civil society organizations.
 He served as convenor, member or chair of the Board of Trustees of several nation-wide organizations like Philippine Misereor Partnership, Inc. (PMPI), Alyansa Tigil Mina (ATM), Integrated Rural Development Foundation (IRDF), Center for Energy, Ecology and Development (CEED), Philippine Faith-Based Organization (FBO-PH), Shared Aid Fund for Emergency Response (SAFER), Tebtebba (Indigenous Peoples’ International Center for Policy Research and Education), Ecowaste Coalition, Global Catholic Climate Movement (GCCM) and the Foundation for the Philippine Environment (FPE).